Browser / Operating System-Linked audiences

 Google’s Privacy Sandbox

-In 2019, Google announced its Privacy Sandbox initiative, which seeks to find alternative solutions for advertisers to target and measure campaigns following the deprecation of third-party cookies on the Chrome browser.
+In 2019, Google announced its Privacy Sandbox initiative, which seeks to find alternative solutions for advertisers to target and measure campaigns in light of the continued reduction of third-party data in Chrome.
 This was initially established to operate in Chrome, but Google announced in February 2022 that the scheme will be extended to also cover the Android operating system.

 Topics